biopet/biopet/docs/developer/example-tool.md

   @Output(doc = "Output JSON", shortName = "output", required = true)
   var output: File = _

-  override def defaultCoreMemory = 1.0
+  // setting the memory for this tool where it starts from. override def defaultCoreMemory = 1.0

   override def cmdLine = super.cmdLine +